 The blood supply and its drainage divides into an upper and lower branch, which then is further divided into a nasal and temporal branch, so that each quadrant has its own blood supply and drainage, but all are subdivisions of the same central source.
 There is also a central Macular Branch, which supplies the central specialised part of the retina.

 Symptoms of a vascular occlusion in the eye are a sudden painless loss, or blurring of vision.
-This may affect the entirety of the eye, or only an area, depending of the blood vessel affected.
+This may affect the entirety of the eye, or only an area, depending on the blood vessel division affected.